Limits on the Evolutionary Rates of Biological Traits: Discussion

-It is worth emphasizing that the main results in this work, which constrain rates for dynamics with mutations [Eqs.~(\ref{eq:speedlimitReplicatorMutation}--\ref{eq:speedlimitReplicatorMutationFitness})] and which discriminate quantities that are robust against stochastic driving forces [Eqs.~(\ref{eq:speedlimitStochastic}, \ref{eq:speedlimitStochasticFull})], are not implied by the general speed limits derived in Ref.~\cite{Nicholson_2020} nor by recent works generalizing the fundamental theorem of natural selection~\cite{Basener2018,adachi2022universal}.
+It is worth emphasizing that the main results in this work, which constrain rates for dynamics with mutations [Eqs.~(\ref{eq:speedlimitReplicatorMutation}--\ref{eq:speedlimitReplicatorMutationFitness})] and which discriminate quantities that are resilient against stochastic driving forces [Eqs.~(\ref{eq:speedlimitStochastic}, \ref{eq:speedlimitStochasticFull})], are not implied by the general speed limits derived in Ref.~\cite{Nicholson_2020} nor by recent works generalizing the fundamental theorem of natural selection~\cite{adachi2022universal,ItoUgh2023}.
 Making use of the structure of the differential equations that model biological evolutionary processes was crucial in deriving the new rate limits.
-In particular, speed limits on stochastic noisy dynamics such as Eq.~(\ref{eq:stochastic}) are mostly unexplored.
-It will be interesting to study applications of the methods used here to other models of evolutionary processes that account for genetic drift and finite size effects~\cite{CrowGeneticDrift1955,TraulsenReview2009,WrightFisher2016,TrulsenContinuum2021} and other stochastic drives~\cite{TraulsenPNAS2015,VasconcelosPRL2017}.
-At the same time, while I have argued and illustrated in Fig.~\ref{fig:figA} how the rate limits are useful in discriminating observable traits in terms of their evolutionary rates, it would be insightful to test these ideas in biological systems from experimental data.
+In particular, speed limits on stochastic noisy dynamics such as Eq.~(\ref{eq:stochastic}) are mostly unexplored. \LP{It would be interesting to study applications of the methods used here to other models of evolutionary processes that account for genetic drift and finite size effects~\cite{CrowGeneticDrift1955,TraulsenReview2009,WrightFisher2016,TrulsenContinuum2021}, other stochastic drives~\cite{TraulsenPNAS2015,VasconcelosPRL2017}, or to quantify the environment's effect on trait plasticity~\cite{berg2010plasticity}}.
+At the same time, while I have argued and illustrated in Fig.~\ref{fig:fig2} how the rate limits are useful in discriminating observable traits in terms of their evolutionary rates, it would be insightful to test these ideas in biological systems from experimental data.

 The overarching aim of this work was to mathematically formalize the common knowledge that biological diversity influences evolutionary processes.
-The results shown here quantify ways in which variability, as quantified by the uncertainties in fitness and in the biological traits of interest, serves as a resource by allowing for faster evolution.
-It is tempting to ponder about the implications to related fields~\cite{whitley1994genetic,EvolutionaryAlgo2010introduction}.
+The results shown here \LP{suggest and} quantify ways in which variability, as measured by the standard deviations of fitness and of the biological traits of interest, \LP{can serve} as a resource by allowing for faster evolution.
+It is tempting to ponder about the implications to related fields~\cite{whitley1994genetic,EvolutionaryAlgo2010introduction,HODGSON201012}.